cooperative-computing-lab/cctools/doc/manuals/install/index.md

 9123
 ```

-If the above commands fail, please make sure that you follow one (and only one!)
+If the above commands fail, please make sure that you follow one (and only
-of the methods above.
+one!) of the methods above.
+For example, if you are using a conda installation,
+make sure that your PYTHONPATH is unset.

 You can test the availability of *CCTools** commands with: